iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis, Measure Theory/Hahn Banach Theorem and its Corollaries.md

 ---
 ### **Proof of the Most General Hahn Banach Theorem**

 The proof is long and no that trivial.
 We prove the Hahn Banach Theorem in general vector spaces with a real field.
 This theorem is an application of Zorn's lemma.
 The proof presented here is taken from Kryzig's textbook.
 List of quantities used in the proof and their meaning:

 * $X$, a generic vector space.
 * $\{\mathbf 0\}\neq Z\subseteq X$, a linear subspace of the space $X$
 * $f:Z\mapsto \mathbb R$, the linear functional mapping from a subset $Z\in X$.
-* $p$, a sub-linear functionals.
+* $p$ a sub-linear functional.
-* $E$, is the set of linear functional that extends $f$, this set has a partial order.
+* $E$ is the set of linear functional that extends $f$ with a partial order.
 * $C$ any chain from the set $E$.

+Follwoing stepwise, the proof is consists of the following key steps.

 Define
 $$